vanjohnson879/frontline-cloud-doc/content/reference/user/package_gen/index.md

 In your `build.gradle` file, you must add:

 - the Gatling dependencies
-- the Gatling Enterprise Gradle plugin (`io.gatling.frontline.gradle`), which packages your code into a deployable artifact
+- the Gatling Enterprise Gradle plugin (`io.gatling.frontline.gradle`), which packages your code

 The `build.gradle` file should contain this: